Updating Results

 Entry Requirements

-1. The number of domestic students admitted to the Bachelor of Radiation Therapy programme is limited to the number determined by the Council annually on the basis of available resources.
+1. The number of domestic students admitted to the second year of the Bachelor of Physiotherapy programme is limited to the number determined by the Council annually on the basis of available resources.
+Some additional places may be available to International students.

 2. Applications for admission by domestic students may be made by those eligible under the following categories:

-• Two or More Years of University Study (see 1(n))
+• Two or More Years of University Study (see 1(m))

 3. Applications must be made by the due dates specified for each category as part of the Guidelines for Admission into the Health Sciences Professional Programmes published at www.otago.ac.nz/healthsciences. ("the Guidelines")

-4. Selection of eligible students for admission to the programme shall be made by the Radiation Therapy Admissions Committee ("the Committee") whose terms of reference shall be established by the Division of Health Sciences and approved by the Senate.
+4. Selection of eligible students for admission to the second year of the programme shall be made by the Physiotherapy Admissions Committee ("the Committee") whose terms of reference shall be established by the Division of Health Sciences and approved by the Senate.

 5. Subject to these regulations and the Selection Criteria established by the Committee and approved by the Senate from time to time and published as part of the Guidelines, selection for admission shall be in the discretion of the Committee.